awsles/AzureServices/README.md

 ---
 # Script
-The data is generated using a PowerShell script which outputs the two CSVs.
+The data is generated using a PowerShell script which outputs the data for the three CSVs.
+The script simply restructures data that is returned by  existing PowerShell cmdlets (Get-AzureRmProviderOperation and Get-AzureRmProviderFeature).
 The code isn't fancy but it is functional.
 Enhancement suggestions are welcomed!

 ### Script Parameters